 So, if you don’t want parts of your body swelling up, you may as well lay your curiosity to rest and abstain from touching the wild plants you see around Malana village.

-|Don’t Touch Anything in Malana|
+|Don’t Touch Anything in Malana

 If you thought untouchability was a thing of the past – think again.
 The people of Malana village consider all outsiders to be impure to their kind and they restrain from touching anyone who is not a Malani.

-If visitors don’t stick to prescribed paths and touch anything that has otherwise been termed off-limits, they will have to pay a heavy fee which will cover a goat who will be used as a sacrifice to purify that which has been made impure.
+If visitors don’t stick to prescribed paths and touch anything that has otherwise been termed off-limits, they will have to pay a heavy fee which will cover a goat that will be used as a sacrifice to purify that which has been made impure.

 Malanis don’t accept food or water from outsiders.
 But if they do, then they have to undergo a strict cleansing ritual before they enter their house.

-|Abstain from Consuming Local Drugs|
+|Abstain from Consuming Local Drugs

 Under the Narcotic Drugs and Psychotropic Substances Act, it is illegal for anyone to produce, possess, sell, purchase, transport, store, or consume any narcotic drug or substance of psychotropic nature.

-The NDPS Bill was introduced in the Lok Sabha on 23rd August 1985 and passed by both the Houses of the Parliament.
+The NDPS Bill was introduced in the Lok Sabha on 23rd August 1985 and passed by both the Houses of Parliament.
 The act holds true throughout India and applies to each and every one of its citizens.

 It is not of any hidden knowledge that Malana village is well known for its Hash commonly known as the Malana cream.
 It’s locally produced and is widely grown in the mountainous regions of the Himalayas.